I co-direct the Irvine Lab for the Study of Space and Crime (ILSSC) with Charis Kubrin. Here’s a presentation about the lab.

 Some early versions of systematic social observation!!
 These are film of: a trolley ride in New York City in the early 1900s, and a cable car ride in San Francisco in 1906.

-Three papers from 2016 that I worked on that are favorites of mine:
+Three papers of mine from 2016 that are favorites of mine:

 1) This paper proposes a new general theory of the spatial patterning of crime.
 It explicitly incorporates offenders into the model.
 Rather than trying to model all movements of offenders, targets, and guardians, it utilizes the key insight of the principle of least effort in proposing that spatial patterns of persons will typically exhibit a distance decay effect.
 It uses this insight to build a model that helps understand the spatial distribution of crime.